Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 It took me 3 hours to see the whole city including that big church on the hill and a 20 min. short workout at Kaunas calisthenics park.

 Kaunas was pretty empty and I didn’t see many people in the streets.
-I think everyone left and will return back in 2022 when the city will be officially announced as culture city of Europe 2022.
+I think everyone left and will return in 2022 when the city will be officially announced as a culture city of Europe in 2022.

 Vilnius Day 1 – The culture night

 The hostel is situated inside a remote historic building with 3 meters tall ceilings and a very ancient shower system.
 At least, all the rooms were spacious and clean.
-But to my surprise, beds were not actually beds, but just a mattress laying on the top of beer boxes.
+But to my surprise, beds were no beds, but just a mattress laying on the top of beer boxes.

 I arrived at 6 pm and was bored to death.
 I asked the Hostel owner about events happening that day.
 He suggested staying at the hostel because he will throw a party with a live DJ.
 Or go out because of its culture night tonight.